 There is a picture of me from the time of my confirmation where I sit next to a table.
 If you look beyond the plastic earrings, the shoulder pillows and pastel colors, what is amazing are all the cakes.
 Big cakes, as we call them.
 The table is laden with 10 to 15 cakes which could match any French patisserie, not in meticulous decoration but in flavour.
 This has taught me two lessons.
 Cakes should be homebaked.
 And they should, at least on special occasions, be plentiful.
 I call this cake generousity, and it is a value I want to hold on to.

 What else should I tell you?
-I make articles for Spesialitet (Speciality), a Norwegian label given to artisan products with a unique flavour, and my blog was runner-up in the category “Best photography” in the Norwegian Foodblogger contest 2014.
-Recently I have more and more ventured into the landscape of moving images.
+I have written articles for Spesialitet (Speciality), a Norwegian label given to artisan products with a unique flavour, and my blog was runner-up in the category “Best photography” in the Norwegian Foodblogger contest 2014.
+Since then I have ventured into the landscape of moving photography.
 So I try to make videos, my own and others.
 On Vimeo you will find some of my videos.

-One day the old recipe book will be mine.
-The pages will be faded, but as long as I cook, the memories will live on and continue to bring love at the kitchen table.
+Today the old recipe book is mine.
+The pages are faded, but as long as I cook, the memories will live on and continue to bring love at the kitchen table.
 Welcome to my Nordic Diner.
 Or as we would say Up North: Velkommen – og spis!
 (Welcome and eat!)

 About me in the press

 All content is © 2017 by Nordic Diner.